stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-4.md

 > Select Facet > Customized facets > Facet by Blank or Null

+> Result: 13.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information.

 > -------------------------------------------------

-Result: 13 , all correspond to the Crash_Nature type of Hit Animal, so it might be possible to identify the missing values from this information.

-Page Break
-Fixing data in bulk via Common Transformations
+### Fixing data in bulk via Common Transformations

-Trim Leading and trailing whitespace using facets
+#### Trim Leading and trailing whitespace using facets

-Words with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
+Words with spaces at the beginning or end are particularly hard for we humans to tell from strings, but the blank characters will make a difference to the computer.
 We usually want to remove these at the beginning of a project.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

-Activity 9 – Common transformations
+#### Activity 9 – Common transformations

-Create a new text facet for the column Local_Police_Region.
+Create a new text facet for the column `Local_Police_Region`.
 You should see some choices that appear identical (Central and South Eastern have two choices).
 One of these choices must include either leading or trailing whitespace.

-To remove the whitespace, choose Edit cells > Common transforms > Trim leading and trailing whitespace.
+To remove the whitespace, choose `Edit cells > Common transforms > Trim leading and trailing whitespace`.

 You should now see only five choices in your text facet.